-In this blog post, we will demonstrate how to connect to the CDS/CRM Online SQL database through an ADO.NET Connection Manager and query data using the Premium ADO NET Source component, a part of our SSIS Productivity Pack.
+In this blog post, we will demonstrate how to connect to the CDS/CRM Online application through the SQL Server Connection Manager and query data using the Premium SQL Server Source component, a part of our SSIS Productivity Pack.

 Enabling TDS Endpoint Feature